Justin Herbert Player Prop Bets for NFL Week 9 | Los Angeles vs. Philadelphia 11/7/2021

 Season Stats

-- He has tacked on 81 rushing yards on 23 carries (plus one touchdown), averaging 11.6 yards per game.
+- He's also figured in the ground game, with 81 rushing yards (11.6 ypg) on 23 carries with one rushing touchdown.

 - The Chargers, who rank 18th in the NFL in points scored, have dropped back to pass 63.9% of the time while opting for the ground attack 36.1% of the time.